MarcoStoffers/ARDUSpeedHF/ARDUSpeedHF/README.md

 * decide if you want LiPo protect On or Off (2S -3S).
 For LiPo protect on bring the stick to full forward, for off to full reverse - wait for a beep
 * bring the stick in the middle position.
 You will here 2 long Motorbeeps as a sign, that all values are stored in the internal EEPROM.

-You can now use your new brushed ESC (no reboot required)
+You can now use your new brushed ESC (no reboot required).

+LiPo voltages:
+* 2S LiPo fully charged = 8.4V
+* 2S LiPo normal voltage = 7.4V
+* 2S LiPo cutoff voltage = 6.6V

+* 3S LiPo fully charged = 12.6V
+* 3S LiPo normal voltage = 11.1V
+* 3S LiPo cutoff voltage = 9.9V

 ## License
 The project is licensed under the Creative Common License.
 A rebuild for private or non-profit associations is desired, commercial rebuild or distribution I forbid.
 If someone should develop the mixer further, I ask for the naming of the original project.